chase-seibert/old-blog/_posts/2017-04-14-engineering-meeting-strategies.md

 ---

 Any software engineer knows the feeling of being "in the flow", or "in the zone".
-It's when you get a large chunk of uninterrupted time to just code.
+It's when you get a large block of uninterrupted time to just code.
 These periods are rare, super productive and morale boosting.

 # Importance of Flow